Bering (horse)

 Bering (20 March 1983 – 16 December 2011) was a British-bred, French-trained Thoroughbred racehorse.
-He won five of his seven starts, including the Prix du Jockey Club in 1986.
-On his final start he finished second to Dancing Brave in the Prix de l'Arc de Triomphe.
-He was bred and owned by Alec Head, and trained by his daughter Criquette Head.
-After retiring from racing Bering had some success as a stallion, with his progeny including 2000 Guineas Stakes winner Pennekamp and Poule d'Essai des Poulains winner American Post.
+He achieved five victories out of his seven starts, including a win in the Prix du Jockey Club in 1986.
+In his final race, he finished second to Dancing Brave in the Prix de l'Arc de Triomphe.
+Bering was bred and owned by Alec Head and trained by his daughter, Criquette Head.
+Following his retirement from racing, Bering had success as a stallion, siring notable progeny such as Pennekamp, the winner of the 2000 Guineas Stakes, and American Post, the victor of the Poule d'Essai des Poulains.

 Background

 Bering was a chestnut colt bred by Alec Head and foaled in 1983.
-He was sired by Arctic Tern, who won the Prix Ganay in 1977.
-His dam was Beaune, a stakes winning daughter of Lyphard.
+He was sired by Arctic Tern, the winner of the Prix Ganay in 1977.
+His dam, Beaune, was a stakes-winning daughter of Lyphard.

 Racing career

 1985: Two-year-old season

 In his first Bering finished third in a 1,600 metre race at Longchamp on 5 October 1985.
 He followed this up a month later by winning a 1,700 metre race at Maisons-Laffitte.
 He was ridden by Freddy Head on both of his races as a two-year-old.